 Does it seem like your allergies are getting worse?
 If you've noticed more sniffling and sneezing in the off-season, you're not alone.
 The allergy season is growing longer.

 For 16 years, the allergy season has lasted 11 days to a month longer.
 Why?
 The answer seems to be warmer temperatures.
 With warmer than usual temperatures, pollen can be found in the air longer.
 Higher levels of CO2 in our atmosphere also help plants grow more quickly and easily, causing them to produce pollen more intensely, too.
 Warmer weather also worsens pollution, which can aggravate allergies and asthma.

 A good, steady downpour can be helpful for those suffering from nasal allergies.
 Big droplets of rain clean pollen from the air, and with enough water those pollens soon drain away.
-So a thunderstorm should be helpful too, right?
+So, a thunderstorm should be helpful too, right?
 Not so fast!
+There's a link between thunderstorms and asthma symptoms.
 Thunderstorms can actually make allergies worse.